 You may need this test to watch issues that affect pH levels in your blood.
 You may

-also have this test if you have kidney disease, liver failure, or other conditions
+also have this test if you have kidney disease, liver failure, lung problems, or other

 What other tests might I have along with this test?